JTFERN/Time-Calculator/README.md

 The function should add the duration time to the start time and return the result.

 Joao_Solved provides my proposed working solution.
-The following files are the ones used by freeCodeCamp to check wether it's a valid solution
+The following files are the ones used by freeCodeCamp to check whether it's a valid solution